Jonast96/Jonast96/README.md

 ![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin&labelColor=blue&link=https://www.linkedin.com/in/Jon-Aastveit/)

-I'm currently studying front-end development and will be done in the summer of 2023.
-I've always been really interested in computers and how stuff works, so i'm really enjoying my time studying web development and creating different websites.
-Outside of my studies try to get out and go hiking, fishing or hang out with friends, but i often end up coding or playing games.
+As a student of front-end development, I am highly motivated and eager to continue learning and improving my skills.
+I am scheduled to graduate in the summer of 2023, and am confident that my passion for computers and technology will lead me to a successful career in the field.
+In my free time, I enjoy exploring the great outdoors through activities such as hiking and fishing, and also enjoy spending time with friends.
+However, I often find myself drawn back to my true passion of coding and playing games.

 <h2> 🛠 &nbsp;My Tech Stack</h2>